crpozo/megamenu/README.md

 Instructions:
 ```
-    class="dropdown-mega" for specify megamenu
+    class="dropdown-mega" to specify megamenu

-    class="dropdown-submenu" for specify submenus
+    class="dropdown-submenu" to specify submenus

-    - dropdown-menu-left: Positions the submenu detail to the left side
+        dropdown-menu-left: Positions the submenu on the left side
 ```